Rhetoric of Donald Trump: Second presidency

+New York Times White House correspondents wrote that "Mr. Trump’s assessment ... was the most blunt acknowledgment yet of his worldview.
+At its core is the concept that national strength, rather than laws, treaties and conventions, should be the deciding factor as powers collide."

 During Trump's second term he has called for political rivals such as California Governor Gavin Newsom and 2025 New York City Democratic mayoral nominee Zohran Mamdani to be arrested.
 During a June 2025 speech Trump referred to participants in the anti-ICE Los Angeles protests as "animals" and "enemies".
 Following the October 18 No Kings protests, Trump reposted an AI generated video of himself flying a plane labelled with "King Trump", and dumping sewage over the protesters.

-In November 2025, Trump made multiple social media posts calling Democrats traitors who should to be charged with sedition punishable by death, and shared a social media post calling for Democrats to be hanged.
+In November 2025, Trump made multiple social media posts about six Democrats (Mark Kelly, Elissa Slotkin, Jason Crow, Chrissy Houlahan, Chris Deluzio and Maggie Goodlander) who had recorded a video telling servicemembers to refuse illegal orders, calling them traitors who should to be charged with sedition punishable by death, and shared a social media post calling for Democrats to be hanged.

+In December 2025, following the killing of Rob and Michele Reiner, Trump mocked Rob Reiner in a Truth Social post, writing that "a very sad thing happened" while claiming that Reiner and his wife died "reportedly due to the anger he caused others through his massive, unyielding, and incurable affliction with a mind crippling disease known as Trump derangement syndrome".
+In March 2026, following the death of Robert Mueller, a former director of the Federal Bureau of Investigation who led a special counsel investigation investigating Russian interference in the 2016 United States elections and links between Trump associates and Russian officials, Trump responded in a Truth Social post: "Good, I'm glad he's dead.
+He can no longer hurt innocent people!"
+During the 2026 Iran war, Trump posted on April 7 that "a whole civilization will die tonight, never to be brought back again", leading to accusations of incitement of crimes against humanity, genocide, and war crimes.